 1st December 2014 had arrived – the day that I would leave my comfortable life in Kansas behind forever for a completely new chapter.
 The time had come to pack up the car with my suitcases and I wanted none of it.
 Panic had set in and the anxiety overwhelmed me.
 ‘Am I doing the right thing?’
 ‘If this was the right thing, why am I so upset?’
 I remember thinking.
-It was one of the hardest mornings and one I’ll remember so vividly for the rest of my life.
+I even messaged friends who told me to go over articles on Destination Scanner to comfort myself, to affirm that I knew i’d done my research and that this wasn’t a snap decision.
+It helped some, but it was one of the hardest mornings and one I’ll remember so vividly for the rest of my life.
 I calmed down and was reassured by my mom, sisters and fiancé, that this was for the best, that I was off to exciting and new pastures, that I would be happy once we touched down in London.
 They were right.

 We made it to the airport and in typical fashion, we hit the bar for a send off drink, a little tradition my Mom and I have done every time I’ve flown to London in the past.
 This time was different though.
 This time I sat there, in floods of tears, feeling nothing but despair because I didn’t want to leave.
 Saying goodbye to my mom was the hardest thing I have ever had to do.
 When would I see her again?
 I didn’t know, which made leaving so much harder.
 This time, I wasn’t coming back in a week or two, this was for an unknown amount of time, and it’s the unknown that is terrifying.